18F/handbook/_pages/getting-started/classes/gsa-internal-tools.md

 ## Meeting Space

-<a href="https://meet.gsa.gov/">Meeting Space</a> is the service you'll use to create your own conference call line, as opposed to our usual video calls in <a href="https://meet.google.com/">Google Hangouts Meet</a>.
-Hangouts Meet allow up to 99 participants plus a host: Meeting Space is usually only needed if you'll go beyond that number or your participants can't use Hangouts Meet.
-Here's how to create a Meeting Space call line:
+[GSA Meeting Space (a.k.a.
+Adobe Connect)](https://insite.gsa.gov/topics/information-technology/do-it-yourself-self-help/online-meetings/meeting-space-adobe-connect) can be used to create an online conference or a conference line.
+To create a call line:

 1. Log in.
 Click `My Profile → My Audio Profiles`.
 2. On the left hand side click `Intercall Audio Profile` to select it.